ewilde/glintonvillagehall/_includes/index.md

 ***NEWSFLASH***

-***Ihe Glinton Community Association has followed government advice to ensure that the village hall is Covid compliant.
+***The Glinton Community Association has followed government advice to ensure that the village hall is Covid compliant.
 Please refer to our [risk assessment documentation](/riskassessment) for further details .***